Phil Summerill

-Philip Ernest Summerill (born 20 November 1947) is an English former professional footballer who played as a striker in the Football League for Birmingham City, Huddersfield Town, Millwall and Wimbledon.
+Philip Ernest Summerill (20 November 1947 – 9 March 2026) was an English professional footballer who played as a striker in the Football League for Birmingham City, Huddersfield Town, Millwall and Wimbledon.

 Summerill was born in Erdington, Birmingham.
 He spent the major part of his professional career at Birmingham City, whom he joined from school.
 He was their leading scorer for three successive seasons from 1968–69 to 1970–71, and contributed to their promotion to the Football League First Division in 1972.
 He went on to play League football for Huddersfield Town, Millwall and Wimbledon, and for several more years in non-League football.
 He later worked for Birmingham City Council in football development and coaching.

+Summerill died on 9 March 2026, at the age of 78.